 It is normal for any woman to have a month off here and there as far as periods are concerned.
 Stress and exhaustion – both physical and mental – are the factors that make your period disappear temporarily.
 But if your periods are withheld for months together, you just need to go for fertility check.

 Hormonal fluctuations in the body are also potential to fertility problems.
-If you’re experiencing issues with the skin, a lowered libido or sex drive, putting on weight, thinning hair or facial hair growth, just get a fertility check done on immediate basis.
+If you’re experiencing issues with the skin, a lowered libido or sex drive, putting on weight, thinning hair or facial hair growth, just get a fertility check done on an immediate basis.

 These suggestions come from one of the best gynecologists in London.
 Don’t ignore these tips if you don’t want infertlity to rob one of the best gifts of life called motherhood from you.